santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

 \end{align}
 $$

+From the above expression we can see that the **Optimal policy through Alignment** is a **scaled version of the SFT model policy** with the scaling being **proportional to the exponent of the reward**.
+Hence, the completion favored by alignment cannot be too unlikely under the SFT model.

-If we were to express the reward as a function of the policies from the above we would get
+If we were to express the reward as a function of the policies from the optimal policy we would get

 $$
 \begin{align}